sanger/limber/docs/pipelines_yaml_files.md

   - LB Cap Lib Pool
 ```

-> **TIP**
+> [!TIP]
-> library_pass usually occurs on the last plate of the pipeline, immediately
-> prior to multiplexing and normalization.
-This is the point at which the
-> pipeline transitions from the library creation request (eg. limber_wgs)
-> to the multiplexing request (eg. limber_multiplexing).
-You'll see this
-> reflected in the example above, with the 'WGS' and 'WGS MX' pipelines.
+> library_pass usually occurs on the last plate of the pipeline, immediately prior to multiplexing and normalization.
+This is the point at which the pipeline transitions from the library creation request (eg. limber_wgs) to the multiplexing request (eg. limber_multiplexing).
+You'll see this reflected in the example above, with the 'WGS' and 'WGS MX' pipelines.
->
-> This split ensures that customers can request re-pools of existing libraries,
-> without incurring further charges for library creation.
+> - This split ensures that customers can request re-pools of existing libraries, without incurring further charges for library creation.
->
-> It is common, although not necessary, to specify both library_creation and
-> multiplexing sections of a pipeline in the same file.
+> - It is common, although not necessary, to specify both library_creation and multiplexing sections of a pipeline in the same file.

->
-> library_pass is not specified for the final tube in the WGS MX pipeline
+> library_pass is not specified for the final tube in the WGS MX pipeline because:
-> because:
->
-> - The behaviour is already handled by passing the tube itself
+> - The behaviour is already handled by passing the tube itself.
-> - Multiplexing is not charged for, and rarely failed, so an explicit
->   step is unnecessary and confusing.
+> - Multiplexing is not charged for, and rarely failed, so an explicit step is unnecessary and confusing.

 #### relationships